Accounting Schools in South Dakota

 Numerous colleges and universities offer programs in accounting in North Dakota.
 This guide to accounting schools in North Dakota will help you find the information you need to make a choice on the right school for you based on your educational and career needs and interests.
 In addition to traditional on-campus programs, online and distance education programs may also be able to provide the opportunities you are looking for from an accounting school.

-- There are 19 colleges and universities with accounting degree programs in South Dakota.
+- There are 12 not-for-profit colleges and universities with accounting degree programs in South Dakota.1

-- 1 school offers a master’s or advanced degree in accounting.
+- 2 not-for-profit schools offer a master’s or advanced degree in accounting.1

 - Annual undergraduate tuition range for accounting programs in South Dakota: $8,612-$27,3802